 useBrowserClasses

 This accepts an optional boolean parameter that will add the browser's name as a class name on the <head> tag.
-For instance, if you are using Firefox, you should see class swan-firefox on the <head> tag.
+For instance, if you are using Firefox, you should see the class swan-firefox on the <head> tag.

 We account for the following browsers by analyzing the navigator.userAgent: